 THE banking industry is in a digital arms race.
-In 2018, banks globally plan to invest US$9.7 billion to enhance their digital banking capabilities in the front office alone.1 For many retail banks, online and mobile channels have become as important—if not more important—than branches and ATMs.
+In 2018, banks globally plan to invest £7.3 billion to enhance their digital banking capabilities in the front office alone.1 For many retail banks, online and mobile channels have become as important—if not more important—than branches and cashpoints.

-Banks around the world are already realizing how investments in digital technologies could benefit customer acquisition and satisfaction.
-For example, Bank of America currently receives more deposits from its mobile channel than it does from its branches.2 The bank’s CEO Brian Moynihan recently stated that investing in digital banking capabilities has helped improve customer satisfaction.3
+Banks across the globe are already beginning to realise the potential benefits of investing in digital technologies for customer acquisition and satisfaction.
+For instance, Bank of America currently receives more deposits through its mobile channel than it does through its branches.2 The bank's CEO Brian Moynihan recently commented that investing in digital banking capabilities has helped to improve customer satisfaction.3

-But satisfaction is relative.
-As leading technology brands, such as Apple, Amazon, or Google, have become the gold standard for digital engagement, many consumers now have a stronger emotional connection with these brands than they have with their primary banks, as we will see in the subsequent sections in the report.
-If banks want to keep up, they have to engineer the digital experience they offer to make these emotional connections, which, ultimately, could translate into sticky interactions and more profitable customers.
+However, satisfaction is relative.
+As leading technology brands such as Apple, Amazon or Google have become the benchmark for digital engagement, many consumers now have a stronger emotional connexion with these brands than they do with their primary banks, as we will explore in the following sections of this report.
+If banks want to keep up, they must engine driver the digital experience they offer to foster these emotional connexions, which could ultimately lead to more loyal customers and more profitable outcomes.

-The Deloitte Center for Financial Services surveyed 17,100 banking consumers across 17 countries in May 2018 to measure the current state of banks’ digital engagement.
-We asked respondents how frequently they use different channels and services, with an eye on digital transactions.
-We also captured consumers’ expectations and perceptions of digital banking capabilities, and the likelihood of using additional digital banking services in the future.
-(See interactive for more information and a breakdown of results by country.)
+The Deloitte Center for Financial Services surveyed 17,100 banking consumers across 17 countries in May 2018 to measure the current state of banks' digital engagement.
+We asked respondents how often they use different channels and services, with a particular focus on digital transactions.
+We also captured consumers' expectations and perceptions of digital banking capabilities and the likelihood of using additional digital banking services in the future.
+(See the interactive for more information and a breakdown of results by country.)

-The survey results support Deloitte’s belief that restructuring organizations around different stages of customer interaction will be the next frontier for digital banking.
-Specifically, this will require integrating digital services across five stages—adoption, consideration, application, onboarding, and servicing—to drive holistic engagement.
-We believe the results clearly show that banks need to expand their focus beyond increasing and enhancing digital service offerings to transform themselves into truly effective digital organizations.
+The survey results support Deloitte's belief that restructuring organisations around different stages of customer interaction will be the next frontier for digital banking.
+Specifically, this will require integrating digital services across five stages - adoption, consideration, application, onboarding and servicing - to drive holistic engagement.
+We believe the results clearly show that banks need to expand their focus beyond increasing and enhancing digital service offerings to transform themselves into truly effective digital organisations.

 This study is the latest of a suite of thought leadership efforts by Deloitte that address digital banking, a topic of the utmost importance to the industry's future (see sidebar, “Digital banking research from Deloitte”).

-The Deloitte US Center for Financial Services fielded a global digital survey in May 2018, querying 17,100 respondents in 17 countries.
+The Deloitte US Centre for Financial Services conducted a global digital survey in May 2018, questioning 17,100 respondents in 17 countries.
 We set minimum quotas for age and gender for each of the 17 countries.
-The survey emphasized consumers’ digital engagement, including channel preferences for various banking activities and buying new products, their emotional connection to their banks, and other attitudes and perceptions about their primary banks.
+The survey focussed on consumers' digital engagement, including channel preferences for various banking activities and buying new products, their emotional connexion to their banks, and other attitudes and perceptions about their primary banks.

-The results revealed clear differences regarding digital attitudes and behaviors among consumers.
+The results revealed clear differences regarding digital attitudes and behaviours among consumers.
 Across the globe, consumers fell into one of three distinct segments: traditionalists, online embracers, or digital adventurers.
-Please read more about the segment characteristics in “The digital-emotional connection” section later in the report.
+Please read more about the segment characteristics in “The digital-emotional connexion” section later in the report.